Donate Now

 Purpose

-To ensure that residents rights are clearly articulated and accessible to residents, family and staff.
+To ensure that residents rights are clearly stated and accessible to residents, family, visitors and staff.

 Objective

-To promote understanding of residents’ rights amongst residents, patients, family members and staff, recognizing their varying abilities.
+To promote understanding of residents’ rights amongst residents, patients, family members, visitors and staff, recognizing their varying abilities.

 Rights

-- Residents and patients have the right to be treated with courtesy, dignity and respect at all times.
+• Every resident and patient have the right to be treated with courtesy and respect at all times and in a way that embraces dignity, diversity, equity, and inclusion.

-- Residents and patients (or their legal representatives) have the right to give or refuse consent to treatment, including medication, in accordance with the law.
+• Residents and patients (or their legal representatives) have the right to collaborate with health care providers, be informed and give or refuse consent to treatment, including medication, in accordance with the law.

-- Residents and patients have the right to choose their own recreational activities.
+• Residents and patients have the right to choose their own recreational activities and pursuits of interest and well-being

-- Residents and patients have the right to be free from all forms of abuse, including verbal, physical and psychological abuse.
+• Residents and patients have the right to be free from all forms of neglect and abuse, including verbal, physical, financial and psychological abuse.

 Inherent in the Resident Bill of Rights is the recognition of the residents and patients’ responsibility to take into consideration the rights and needs of others.